notbakaneko/scthumber/README.md

     HTTP_PORT=8001 docker compose up

+### Overriding settings

 To override settings inside the container such as the number of workers or listening port, it is recommended to create use the `docker-compose.override.yml` file with the extra settings.
 Docker will automatically apply and merge settings from the override file when running `docker compose`.

+Local development environment settings should be placed in the override file.

+To connect to an existing container network, specify in `docker-compose.override.yml`, e.g.:

+    networks:
+      default:
+        external: true
+        name: osu-web

 ### node_modules